tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK10.md

 ## Task 2: Encryption Ciphers

 Next, we were asked to experiment different **ciphers** and cipher modes.
 However, considering the [next task](#task-3-encryption-modes---ecb-vs-cbc) already focuses on cipher modes, we opted to focus exclusively on ciphers in this one.

-> A **cipher** is an algorithm for encrypting or decrypting a fixed-length block of data.

-Before starting the encryption itself, though, we deemed important to understand an essential cryptography concept: **keys**.

-> A **key** is a piece of information, usually a string of numbers or letters, which, when used in a <u>cipher</u>, can encode or decode data.

-So, keys are indispensable in ciphers.
-Additionally, depending on how a cipher utilizes keys, it can be classified as:

-* **Symmetric** - The cipher uses the same key for encryption and decryption.
-* **Asymmetric** - The cipher uses separate keys for encryption and decryption.
-These are known as <u>public</u> and <u>private keys</u>, respectively.

 **Note:** To allow for better analysis of the results, we used the same key in all experiments performed during this task: `00112233445566778889aabbccddeeff`.